REX2626/Astro-Attack/README.md

 ## TODO:

 ### a1.5.1 (bug fixes and improvements)
-Outline of space stations is thin at bottom

 Fix bottom of info text being covered by main menu button

 Friendly stations cannot spawn next to enemy stations